Stochastic1017/Portfolio-Builder-Simulator-Dashboard/README.md

 \max_{\mathbf{w}} \; \underbrace{ \bigg(\frac{ \mathbf{w}^T \sigma }{ \sqrt{\mathbf{w}^T \mathbf{\hat\Sigma} \mathbf{w}}}\bigg) }_{\hat{D}_P / \hat\sigma_P} \quad \text{s.t.} \| \mathbf{w} \|_1 = 1, \; \mathbf{w} > \mathbf{0}
 ```

 ### Forecast and Simulation

-In general, for all four forecasting procedures, we generate $N$ ensembles and compute the mean and 95% confidence of portfolio log-returns (and subsequntly, the portfolio price), from which we can backtrack using the chosen "weights" and find mean and 95% confidence in log-returns and prices for each of the $d$ tickers.
+In general, for all four forecasting procedures, we generate $N$ ensembles up-to a future time-step $h$ and compute the mean and 95% confidence of portfolio log-returns (and subsequntly, the portfolio price).
+Using the weights, we can backtrack compute mean and 95% confidence in log-returns and prices for each of the $d$ tickers.

 **For Auto-Regressive Integrated Moving Averages (ARIMA):**